Amplified Publishing Theme

 And, most importantly of all, who are our audiences, where are our audiences, and what does our audience want?

-Through this pathfinder, we aim to bring trade publishers, games and music publishers, web, online, and broadcast publishers together with tech sector innovators to see what kinds of responses to these challenges can be created.
+Through this pathfinder, we aim to bring trade publishers, games and music publishers, web, online, video, audio and broadcast publishers together with tech sector innovators to see what kinds of responses to these challenges can be created.